edygert/spacy-layout/README.md

 # spaCy Layout: Process PDFs, Word documents and more with spaCy

+I used Claude Code with the Opus 4 model to add table row and cell bounding boxes to spacy-layout and this is the result.

 This plugin integrates with [Docling](https://ds4sd.github.io/docling/) to bring structured processing of **PDFs**, **Word documents** and other input formats to your [spaCy](https://spacy.io) pipeline.
 It outputs clean, **structured data** in a text-based format and creates spaCy's familiar [`Doc`](https://spacy.io/api/doc) objects that let you access labelled text spans like sections or headings, and tables with their data converted to a `pandas.DataFrame`.

 This workflow makes it easy to apply powerful **NLP techniques** to your documents, including linguistic analysis, named entity recognition, text classification and more.
 It's also great for implementing **chunking for RAG** pipelines.